bright/new-www/content/blog/bluetooth-devices-that-change-healthcare.md

 ### Smart belt

-Wearable devices that monitor physical fitness, track posture, and even alert users to health issues like irregular breathing or heart rates.
+Wearable smart healthcare devices that monitor physical fitness, track posture, and even alert users to health issues like irregular breathing or heart rates.
 They can also provide haptic feedback for posture correction.

 Companies: WELT is an example of a company that has developed smart belts with health tracking.